SkygearIO/guides/cms/cms-import.md

 <a name='handle_duplicated_identifier'></a>

 #### `handle_duplicated_identifier`
-The way to handle duplicated records.
+The way to handle duplicated records when If more than 1 record in the database is found to have the same identifier as the imported record.

 ```yml
 imports: